cantora/cryptoad/README.md

 installing anything.

-On the other hand, cryptoad requires a golang development environment to actually run and generate cryptoad binaries.
+On the other hand, cryptoad requires a golang development environment to actually generate cryptoad output binaries.
 Specifically, the golang environment must support cross compilation to the various operating systems and architectures for which a user intends to target with cryptoad.
 [This](http://dave.cheney.net/2013/07/09/an-introduction-to-cross-compilation-with-go-1-1)